An ad-free and cookie-free webpage by FactorPad

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

-Mercury Systems, Inc. engages in the provision of secure sensor and safety critical mission processing subsystems.
-It offer products under the following categories: Components, Modules and Sub-Assemblies, and Integrated Subsystems.
+Mercury Systems, Inc. is a technology company.
+It is focused on serving the aerospace and defense industry, positioned at the intersection of high-tech and defense.
+The firm offer products under the following categories: Components, Modules and Sub-Assemblies, and Integrated Subsystems.
 The Components category refers to technology elements typically performing a single, discrete technological function, which when physically combined with other components may be used to create a module or sub-assembly.
 The Modules and Sub-Assemblies category includes combinations of multiple functional technology elements and components that work together to perform multiple functions, but are typically resident on or within a single board or housing.
 The Integrated Subsystems category covers multiple modules and sub-assemblies combined with a backplane or similar functional element and software to enable a solution.
 The company was founded on July 14, 1981 and is headquartered in Andover, MA.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.